guidoschmidt17/zio-pgcopy/README.md

 (under construction)

 # `zio-pgcopy`
-A library to perform very fast bulk inserts and bulk selects to a PostgreSQL database using Scala 3, ZIO 2, Netty 4.1 and the PostgreSQL wire protocol 3 with binary encoding/decoding.
+A library to perform very fast bulk inserts and bulk selects to a PostgreSQL database using Scala 3, ZIO 2, Netty 4.1 and the PostgreSQL wire protocol 3 with binary codecs.
 &nbsp;
 ## Motivation
 `zio-pgcopy` is an offspring of a larger eventsourcing project.
 In this project we use PostgreSQL as the eventstore.
 After some time we realized that we basically needed two operations: bulk inserts and bulk selects.
 But at the best throughput possible.

 `zio-pgcopy` is highly inspired by the excellent libraries `skunk` and `clj-pgcopy` (hope it's ok to borrow the name).
 Both use the PostgreSQL wire protocol 3.
 The former supports text encoding only and does not implement the copy in/out commands.
 But it is extremly versatile.
 The latter only implements the copy-in command based on the binary codec (and is written in Clojure).
 Hence, we decided to build our own library (and base it on Scala 3, ZIO 2, Netty and binary codecs).

-The binary encoding/decoding for most datatypes is very straightforward and for some a little quirky (eg. numeric).
-But it is almost always superior to the text codec in terms of network payload and cpu processing.
+The binary codecs for most datatypes are very straightforward and for some a little quirky (eg. `numeric`).
+But they are almost always superior to the text codec in terms of network payload and cpu processing.
 For more details see the sections below.

 With `zio-pgcopy` we managed to increase the throughput from 10000-100000 rows/sec to 1-5 million rows/sec depending on table width and column complexity.
 &nbsp;